- Babies have a natural inclination to put objects in their mouths as a form of exploration and comfort.

 Why do babies put everything in their mouths?

-- It allows them to calm and self-soothe
+- It allows them to calm and self-soothe.

-- Mouthing allows them to develop coordination in their mouth, jaw, cheeks, tongue and lips
+- Mouthing allows them to develop coordination in their mouth, jaw, cheeks, tongue, and lips.

-- It allows the mouth to become accustomed to different textures and sensations, which is great for transitioning from breast/bottle to solids
+- It allows the mouth to become accustomed to different textures and sensations, which is great for transitioning from breast/bottle to solids.

 Is my baby at risk for choking?

 Babies have a natural gag reflex that allows them to expel objects that go far enough in their mouths.
-Nonetheless, it’s very important that you make sure your baby only plays with safe toys that don’t pose any choking hazards such as buttons, small toy eyes or beads since choking is a very real and scary possibility.
+Nonetheless, you must make sure your baby only plays with safe toys that don’t pose any choking hazards such as buttons, small toy eyes, or beads since choking is a very real and scary possibility.
 A great tool to assess if a toy is dangerous is to run it through a toilet paper roll.
 If it slides right through, it is considered a choking hazard.